Case Study

 01

-Conducted interviews and usability tests on the existing site.
-Deployed customer surveys to understand what was working and what wasn’t.
-Ran a competitive audit against leading shoe retailers to identify the e-commerce features that drive conversion — reviews, filtering, fit guides, loyalty programs.
+Interviewed loyal customers, ran usability tests on the live site, and deployed surveys to find what was breaking.
+Audited leading shoe retailers to benchmark the features that actually drive conversion — reviews, filtering, fit guides.

 02